Twin Falls Optimist Youth House

 With Barry Knoblich

-Barry asked Johnson if he could look at the building because it was an optimal location.
-They drove right to the property and looked it over even though they didn’t have the keys.
+Barry asked Johnson if they could look at the building because it was an optimal location.
+They drove to the property and looked it over even though they didn’t have the keys.
 Barry asked Jack if he could stop the demolition until the site could be investigated as a possibility for a future youth house.

-It’s been like that since the beginning . . . the contractors have made all the difference in the renovation of this house.
+It’s been like that since the beginning . . . the contractors have made all the difference in the renovation of this House.
 The Volunteers have made a HUGE donation to the House.
 All of the demolition and all of the prep work was done solely by volunteers.